-DESCRIPTION OF PROGRAM AND RELATED ACTIVITIES: The Office of the Public Defender, Sixth Judicial Circuit and its partner, WestCare Gulfcoast-Florida, Inc. propose to work in partnership with Pinellas County and the Public Safety Coordinating Council to implement A Turning Point (ATP), an expansion of Office of the Public Defender's Pinellas County Jail Diversion Program.
+DESCRIPTION OF PROGRAM AND RELATED ACTIVITIES: The Office of the Public Defender, Sixth Judicial Circuit, and its partners WestCare GulfCoast-Florida, Inc. and Vincent House, propose to work in partnership with Pinellas County and the Public Safety Coordinating Council to implement A Turning Point (ATP), an expansion of Office of the Public Defender's Pinellas County Jail Diversion Program.

 ATP is a unique diversion program that will offer a structured shelter/treatment program of up to 90 days to male and female adults (18+) who reside in Pinellas County.
-Eligible participants will have a substance use disorder (many will be chronic inebriates) or a co-occurring mental health condition, have been charged with a crime, and consent to participate in a shelter/treatment program in lieu of serving jail time.
+Eligible participants will have a substance use disorder (many will be chronic inebriates), as well as, a co-occurring mental health condition, have been charged with a crime, and consent to participate in a shelter/treatment program in lieu of serving jail time.